 To Ms. Brett’s trove of wisdom I add my own adage, When the going gets tough, the tough get kittens.
 And if it’s really tough I recommend a basket of kittens.
 I also adhere to the eating of dark chocolate.
 And to that Regina Bret says, “Resistance to chocolate is futile.”
 I’ve already had my chocolate ration for the day.
 May need to up the ration.

 *Kitten image is royalty free, but perfect so I bought it.
 We didn’t happen to have a basket of kittens on hand for this post.
+Although they are scampering among the corn, pumpkins, and potatoes in the garden.

 *Image of my niece Cailin as the fairy princess.
 An ardent believer in fairies whom I fully support.